 A fourth patent covered an improved bread slicer that used an array of band-saws, instead of the reciprocating blades of the first.

 Machine for Slicing an Entire Loaf of Bread at a Single Operation, US Patent 1,867,377, O. F. Rohwedder, July 12, 1932, based on an application filed November 26, 1928.

 Rohwedder partnered with George McClelland to form the Mac-Roh Company to develop and market the machines.
 George McClelland was the heir to the T. M. McClelland fortune.
 T. M. McClelland was a carpenter and builder in Davenport, Iowa in the 1850s[x] and later formed a “Sash, Door & Blind Manufactory.”[xi]
 In the early 1920s, the T. M. McClelland company had become the “millwork of the Gordon Van Tine company, one of the largest manufacturers of ready-cut homes in the country.”[xii]

 T. M. McClelland, “one of the wealthiest citizens of Davenport,” died in 1902.[xiii]
 His son, George, was the beneficiary of what must have been a very large trust.
 In 1923, George McClelland won a lawsuit to receive $80,000 of disputed trust dividends, over and above his normal trust payments.
 Perhaps he used this windfall to fund Rohwedder’s bread-slicing venture.

-Mac-Roh arranged for the Micro-Machine Company to manufacture the machines and the first one in Frank Bench’s Chillicothe Baking Company.
+Mac-Roh arranged for the Micro-Machine Company to manufacture the machines and install the first one in Frank Bench’s Chillicothe Baking Company.